ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/00-hashing.md

 As we will see in this chapter, however, there are many approaches to hashing and it is easy to devise an inefficient implementation.
-Hashing is suitable for both in-memory and disk-based searching and is one of the two most widely used methods for organizing large databases stored on disk (the other is the [B-tree]{.term}).
+Hashing is suitable for both in-memory and disk-based searching and is one of the two most widely used methods for organising large databases stored on disk (the other is the [B-tree]{.term}).

 ::: dsvis